guojing0/guojing0.github.io/about-me.md

 ---
 layout: modern
-title: About Me
+title: Hi, glad to meet you!
 ---

-**Guo Jing** is the one posting this blog, id est sum.
-I was born in 1995.

-What you are seeing is the site created by me.
-Also coding is one of my hobbies.
-And I've been a blogger since 2009.
-BTW, I want to be a *Jedi*, but I have to say now I'm enjoying *Star Trek* more.
+I am **Jing Guo**.
+I am a music lover, developer and fan of running.

+I love writing blogs/essays and coding, am also fascinated by history, psychology, Human behavior, technology and MOOC.
+You can meet me on <a href="https://www.coursera.org/user/i/361951d01125a4915d2bc9815ad17a1b">Coursera</a> and <a href="https://www.khanacademy.org/profile/guojing/">Khan Academy</a>.

-When in spare time, I often read books, write blogs and codes.
-Traveling, taking photos are two other things I'd like to do.
+In spare time, I often read books, write posts and learn.
+Traveling, photography are two hobbies I have.

-I've been studying Virology, Probability and Writing on <a href="https://www.coursera.org/user/i/361951d01125a4915d2bc9815ad17a1b">Coursera</a>, and also on <a href="https://www.khanacademy.org/profile/guojing/">Khan Academy</a>.

-contact me: <dev.guoj@gmail.com>
+I have been a bloger since 2009.